 By Ehren Allen, Certified Manual Therapist/ Physical Therapist

 A dislocated knee is a very serious injury.
 This is not the same as dislocating the knee cap.
 It would be virtually impossible to walk with a dislocated knee.
 The thigh bone (femur) connects to the shin bone (tibia) at the knee.
 There are major ligaments that hold the joint together.
-Dislocating the knee would tear multiple ligaments and cause the knee to destabilize.
+Furthermore, dislocating the knee would tear multiple ligaments and cause the knee to destabilize.
 There are large blood vessels and nerves that pass by the knee.
-Dislocating the knee would likely compromise one or more of those major structures.
+Also, dislocating the knee would likely compromise one or more of those major structures.
 A dislocation of the knee is pretty rare.
 It can occur in a contact sport like football or in an auto accident.

 Dislocating the knee cap (patella) is more common than a full knee dislocation.
 The knee cap typically dislocates to the outside.
 This can be very painful when it occurs.
-Usually, the pain reduces significantly when the knee cap pops back in to place.
+Usually, the pain reduces significantly when the knee cap pops back into place.
 This may occur on its own or with assistance from a medical professional.
 A knee cap dislocation often causes damage to the knee joint surfaces and ligaments that stabilize the knee cap.

 The Jacksonville Orthopedic Institute has the team to handle a dislocated knee from start to finish.